cosmos/ibc/spec/ics-024-host-requirements/README.md

 - MAY use canonical proto3 data structures, but is not required to - it can use whatever format is preferred by the application environment.

 > Note: any key/value store interface which provides these methods & properties is sufficient for IBC.
-Host state machines may implement "proxy stores" with path & value mappings which do not directly match the path & value pairs set and retrieved through the store interface — paths could be grouped into buckets & values stored in pages which could be proved in a single commitment, path-spaces could be remapped non-contiguously in some bijective manner, etc — as long as `get`, `set`, and `delete` behave as expected and other machines can verify commitment proofs of path & value pairs (or their absence) in the provable store.
+Host state machines may implement "proxy stores" with path & value mappings which do not directly match the path & value pairs set and retrieved through the store interface — paths could be grouped into buckets & values stored in pages which could be proved in a single commitment, path-spaces could be remapped non-contiguously in some bijective manner, etc — as long as `get`, `set`, and `del` behave as expected and other machines can verify commitment proofs of path & value pairs (or their absence) in the provable store.
 If applicable, the store must expose this mapping externally so that clients (including relayers) can determine the store layout & how to construct proofs.
 Clients of a machine using such a proxy store must also understand the mapping, so it will require either a new client type or a parameterised client.

 > Note: this interface does not necessitate any particular storage backend or backend data layout.
 State machines may elect to use a storage backend configured in accordance with their needs, as long as the store on top fulfils the specified interface and provides commitment proofs.